-D. BIRTH PLANS AND BIRTH PREFERENCES
+C. BIRTH PLANS AND BIRTH PREFERENCES

 The Birth Plan (we prefer the term Birth Preferences) refers to a patient's (couple's) preferences regarding her (their) labor and delivery.
 Sometimes it is a brief conversation with the OB doctor.
 Sometimes it is a piece of paper with a few general comments.
-Sometimes it is pages single-spaced requests.
+Sometimes it is a many paged single-spaced list of requests.

 Many Birth Preferences are similar.
 We do understand what pregnant women often want and hope for, that is part of our job.
-Given that, we still encourage you to communicate with us anything you wish to regarding your pregnancy and your hopes for how the delivery will go.
+Given that, we still encourage you to communicate with us anything you wish regarding your pregnancy and your hopes for how the delivery will go.